vlu-lantran/AI_project/README.md

 ## Introduction
-This branch is for an A.I. project focused on anomaly detection using the current model Yolov8-Open-ImageV7.
+This branch developed for the A.I project focused on anomaly detection using the current model Yolov8-Open-ImageV7.
 The script is designed to detect anomalies in video data, recording the appearance and disappearance times of objects, as well as when an object reappears or disappears again.

 ## Implemetation:
 1. Download the source code from this branch in the repository.